abarnes285/AZ-104-LABS/README.md

 By completing this lab series, I will:
 - Build confidence managing live Azure resources
 - Improve my efficiency in day-to-day admin tasks
-- Be fully prepared for the AZ-104 exam — both conceptually and practically
+- Be fully prepared for the AZ-104 exam, both conceptually and practically

 ---